 Once the Veeam Agent for Windows is installed, the first step is to create a Veeam Recovery media.
 Veeam Agent for Microsoft Windows lets us create a Veeam Recovery Media.
 The recovery media is nothing but a recovery image of your computer.

 You can launch the recovery media creation wizard from the Veeam Agent for the Windows home page.
-Media creation is a straightforward process, as you can see in the video tutorial here.
+As you can see in the video tutorial here, media creation is a straightforward process.

-It took near about 9 minutes to create a recovery media on my server 2016.
+It took nearly 9 minutes to create a recovery media on my server 2016.
 The wizard will prompt to format the USB during the media creation process.
-On high-level following are the tasks:-
+At the high-level following are the tasks.

 “Configure backup” is the Veeam agent’s option to start configuring and scheduling the backup for the Windows server.
 Back up your entire server is the recommended option in the Veeam Agent for Windows.
 This helps with fast recovery on any level.